YuxingLiu/CarND-Behavioral-Cloning-P3/README.md

             yield shuffle(X_train, y_train)
 ```

-Then, the dataset was shuffeled and splitted into a training and validation set, such that 20% was for validation:
+Then, the dataset was shuffled and split into a training and validation set, such that 20% was for validation:

 ```python
 train_samples, validation_samples = train_test_split(samples, test_size=0.2)